ankitnewjobs/Azure-Practices-Examples/Example: 08/Demo.md

 5. The test connection should succeed because peering has been configured.
 Your computer name and remote address in this graphic may be different.

 ![image](https://github.com/ankitnewjobs/Azure-Practices-Examples/assets/154872782/536b1040-08b2-4cff-9d2e-3cfcd195427d)

+# Task 6: Create a custom route

+- In this task, you want to control network traffic between the perimeter subnet and the internal core services subnet.
+A virtual network appliance will be installed in the core services subnet and all traffic should be routed there.

+1. select the CoreServicesVnet.

+2. Select Subnets and then + Create.
+Be sure to Save your changes.

+- Setting	Value

+Name	perimeter
+Subnet address range	10.0.1.0/24

+3. In the Azure portal, search for and select Route tables, and then select Create.

+Setting	Value
+Subscription	your subscription
+Resource group	az104-rg5
+Region	East US
+Name	rt-CoreServices
+Propagate gateway routes	No

+4. After the route table deploys, select Go to resource.

+5. Select Routes and then + Add.
+Create a route from the future NVA to the CoreServices virtual network.

+- Setting	Value

+Route name	PerimetertoCore
+Destination type	IP Addresses
+Destination IP addresses	10.0.0.0/16 (core services virtual network) Next hop type	Virtual appliance (notice your other choices) Next hop address	10.0.1.7 (future NVA)

+6. Select + Add when the route is completed.
+The last thing to do is associate the route with the subnet.

+7. Select Subnets and then Associate.
+Complete the configuration.

+- Setting	Value

+Virtual network	CoreServicesVnet
+Subnet	Core